metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 will be written without the `.html` extension.
 This should also work for local browsing, although it does look strange, all those pages with the `.html` extension.

+**phoebe-ctl log hits**

+**phoebe-ctl log requests \[IP number\]**

+If you are logging IP numbers, this command will offer a little summary.
+In your config file, you need the following (or start `phoebe` with `--log_level=debug`):

+    package App::Phoebe;
+    use Modern::Perl;
+    our ($log);
+    $log->level('debug');

+And you need [App::Phoebe::DebugIpNumbers](https://metacpan.org/pod/App%3A%3APhoebe%3A%3ADebugIpNumbers), of course:

+    use App::Phoebe::DebugIpNumbers;

+Example basic usage, feeding it the journal kept by `systemd`, giving you the most active IP numbers:

+    journalctl --unit phoebe | phoebe-ctl log hits | head

+Giving you a summary of the 20 most popular requests (Gopher selectors, Gemini URLs, or web requests):

+    journalctl --unit phoebe | phoebe-ctl log requests

+The same, but limited to a particular IP number:

+    journalctl --unit phoebe | phoebe-ctl log requests 201.159.58.193

 # spartan